reidmv/reidmv-change_risk/README.md

 Depending on your dependency chains this could cause problems, when, for example, Puppet cannot actually successfully configure resource **B** unless or until resource **A** is in-sync.

+Rule-of-thumb to avoid problems with this: don't depend on a higher-risk resource.

 ## Setup

 The behavior of the `change_risk()` function is controlled through a configuration class.
 The configuration can be set by providing the appropriate settings using Hiera data (preferred), or by declaring the class resource-style in site.pp (only recommended for testing purposes).